STMicroelectronics/ispu-examples/README.md

   * Close all remaining windows by clicking "OK".
   * Open a new terminal.
 The toolchain should now be available to be called from the command line (e.g., the *reisc-gcc* command should be found if the user tries to run it).

-* On Linux and MacOS:
+* On Linux and macOS:

   * Add to your ".bashrc" or equivalent shell startup file the following line: